Google Image Labeler: History

 Luis von Ahn developed the ESP Game, a game in which two people were simultaneously given an image, with no way to communicate, other than knowing the matching label for each picture or the pass signal.
 The ESP Game had been licensed by Google in the form of the Google Image Labeler and launched this service, as a beta on August 31, 2006.

+In 2006, Ahn stated that the game could "effectively label all Google indexed images in two months".

 Players noticed various subtle changes in the game over time.
 In the earliest months, through about November 2006, players could see each other's guesses during play by mousing over the image.
 When "congenita abuse" started (see below) the player could see if their partner was using those terms, while the game was underway.
 The game was changed so that only at the end of the game could a player click "see partner's guesses" and learn what they had typed.
 "Congenita abuse" was finally stopped by changes in the structure of the game in February 2007.
 During the first few months of 2007, regular players grew to recognize a group of images that signified a "robot" partner, always with the same labels in the same order.
 This appeared to have changed as of about March 13, 2007.
 Suddenly most of the images seen were brand new, and the older images came with extensive off-limits lists.